xaur/decred-news/guidelines.md

 ### Development

 Per the [Goals](#goals), this section aims to update technical and less technical community members, attract more builders and expose the solid progress to everyone else.
-Development is perhaps the most challenging in this regard for the constant need to balance between these audiences and switch between zooming in and zooming out.
+Development is perhaps the most challenging in this regard because of the constant need to balance between these audiences and switch between zooming in and zooming out.

 A side goal is to educate people about the real effort needed to build robust cryptocurrency software.